pavankalisetti009/gitlab/doc/administration/settings/account_and_limit_settings.md

 - Users must set an expiration date that does not exceed the allowed lifetime for new access tokens.
 - To control the maximum access token lifetime, use the [**Limit the lifetime of access tokens** setting](#limit-the-lifetime-of-access-tokens).

-On new installations, this setting is turned on by default.
-On existing installations, if the background migration to set expiry on all access tokens:

-- Has never run, this setting is turned off.
-- Has run, this setting is turned on.

 ## Limit the lifetime of SSH keys